rsyncOSX/mydocsy/content/en/docs/Synchronize.md

 {{% /pageinfo %}}

-When RsyncUI starts it automatically open the main view.
+When RsyncUI starts it automatically open the *Synchronize* view.
 By selecting *wand and stars*  (shortcut `⌘E`) from the toolbar start estimating all tasks.

 {{< figure src="/images/tasks/tasks.png" alt="" position="center" style="border-radius: 8px;" >}}